davidchatting/Approximate/README.md

 ```

 ## Find My...
-Find a device on your WiFi network using their signal strength - you can search by [MAC address](https://en.wikipedia.org/wiki/MAC_address) or by manufacter with the [OUI code](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).
+Find a device on your WiFi network using its signal strength - you can search by [MAC address](https://en.wikipedia.org/wiki/MAC_address) or by manufacter with the [OUI code](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).

 ```
 #include <Approximate.h>